CSB 3009 (LUOA), CSIS 110 (LUO): Introduction to Computing Sciences

 Research Presentation: Topic Selection Assignment

-The student will submit a short 2-3 sentence description in bullet-point format of the occupation selected for the research paper.
+The student will submit a short 2-3 sentence description in bullet-point format of the occupation selected for the research presentation.

 Research Presentation: Annotated Bibliography Assignment

-The student will submit an annotated bibliography for at least 5 scholarly sources using the provided Research Paper: Annotated Bibliography Template for submission.
+The student will submit an annotated bibliography for at least 5 scholarly sources using the provided Research Presentation: Annotated Bibliography Template for submission.

 Research Presentation: Final Assignment

-The student will write a research-based paper of at least 6 pages in current APA format that focuses on a career of his/her choice in computer technology.
+The student will complete a presentation that focuses on a career of his/her choice in computer technology.

 These assignments align with the following FSLOs: CIL 2, 3, and 5.